Hire Washington’s INFAMOUS Criminal Defense ATTORNEY

 Theft Crime Defense

 - Common theft crimes in Washington include shoplifting, embezzlement, possession of stolen property, burglary, robbery, and theft in the first, second, and third degree.
-Being convicted of a theft crime can have serious ramifications for your future, which is why you should take immediate action to retain a qualified attorney.
+Being convicted of a theft crime can have serious ramifications for your future, which is why you should take immediate action to retain a qualified criminal defense attorney.

 Drug Charge Defense